Toguro85/Todo-app/README.md

 # Todo-app
-Making a simple todo app using Node,Java Script and ejs taking care of day to day activity
+Making a simple todo app using Java Script and React taking care of day to day activity